Changissnz/selfinterest/README.md

 the effort from the will.
 Then the wheel terminates by the inevitability of the axiom of natural law.
 Artificial axioms cannot be entirely followed by every human being, without there also being protocols that rely on instantiation of axioms of natural law.
-A human being may find an artificial axiom to be foolish to heed, and denounces it in so proud and outward of a fashion that another human being, a proponent of that same artificial axiom, interprets their decision as cause for antagonism.
+A human being may find an artificial axiom foolish to heed, and denounces it in so proud and outward of a fashion that another human being, a proponent of that same artificial axiom, interprets their decision as cause for antagonism.
 A cause for correction.
 A role to play.
 The artificial axiom, when implemented effectively enough to become institutionalized,